Wolferado/lsl-translator-app/README.md

 # Latvian Sign Language Translator App

+> [!WARNING]
+> This project has been archived due to it being presented and evaluated.

 > [!IMPORTANT]
 > This app is developed for this author bachelor's thesis on “Real-time computer vision solution for Latvian sign language recognition”.